 Figaro enters in a harlequinesque modified livery costume carrying a yellowed hemp clothesline and his guitar.
 He begins singing from a score on the table.

-SFX - DUNN guitar MUSIC #1
+SFX - Jeff Dunn's guitar MUSIC #1

 Lover why art thou repining?
 Cast away thy sighs and whining